promisegrid/grid-poc/x/wire/slides/slides.md

 ## Decentralized IoT Standard

-Is is possible that the grid could serve as a generic IoT network fabric similar in spirit to the local I2C bus?
+Is it possible that the grid could serve as a generic IoT network fabric similar in spirit to the local I2C bus?

 MQTT and HTTP are both widely used protocols for IoT right now, but